LoayEgbaria/LoayEgbaria/README.md

 ## 🔧 Technologies & Tools
 Here are some of the technologies and tools I’m currently working with:

-## 🔧 Technologies & Tools
-Here are some of the technologies and tools I’m currently working with:

 - **Languages**: Python, Java, C++, C, SQL, MATLAB, Assembly
 - **Frameworks**: Django, Flask, FastAPI, Spring
 - **Libraries**: NumPy, pandas, TensorFlow, PyTorch